 The theoretical speed of SATA 3.0 is 750MB/s, while due to physical overheads and encoding during the transfer itself, the effective transfer rate you’ll get with the newest SATA model is around 600MB/s, which is relatively fast for a limiting SATA interface.

 The difference between SATA and PCIe SSDs is significant in terms of cost per gigabyte, but SATA drives will give you more storage for your money, and we know when it comes to storage, we think of space, not speed mostly.
 SATA SSD can give you a terabyte or two for the same price as 250GB or 500GB of high-performance NVMe drive, though the speed difference isn’t noticeable for regular users.

 - Defragmentation is not for SSDs and can negatively affect their lifespan.
 SSDs save data in blocks and can randomly read from any location, whether contiguous or random.
 You will be overkilling the flash drive when you defrag.

-Don’t use the SSD to its full capacity or you risk choking it.
+Don’t use the SSD to its full capacity or risk choking it.
 Because its performance gets affected, mainly write speeds, it is suggested to have a minimal 25 percent of your storage space free for improved performance.

 Modern SSDs come with an in-built Garbage Collection Mechanism.
-Whether the TRIM command should be enabled or not is a question based on the specific OS you are using and needs to be looked into as it can clutter unwanted data in your drive and needs to be handled properly.
+Whether the TRIM command should be enabled or not is a question based on the specific OS you are using and needs to be looked into, as it can clutter unwanted data in your drive and needs to be handled properly.